-The CSU English Placement Test (EPT) is designed to assess the level of reading and writing skills of entering undergraduate students so that they can be placed in appropriate baccalaureate-level courses.
-The CSU EPT must be completed by all entering undergraduates, with the exception of those who present proof of one of the following:
+The English Placement Test (EPT) is designed to assess the level of reading and writing skills of students entering the California State University.
+The CSU EPT must be completed by all non-exempt entering undergraduates prior to enrollment in any course, including remedial courses.
+Students who score 147 or above on the EPT will be placed in college-level composition classes.

+Exemptions from the EPT are granted only to those who present proof of one of the following: